 A small band or single musician now opens the show each evening, a host sets the theme, and there’s a different artist every week.
 The host also interviews the artist or artists for their story – their inspiration, their motivation and their perspective.

-Fridays also now begin with kitchen-party-style mingling, and the artists often stay around for a bit after the shows to visit with the audience.
+Fridays also usually begin with kitchen-party-style mingling, and the artists often stay around for a bit after the shows to visit with the audience.

 Who’s Performing at Friday Night Live

-Below is the schedule of shows and performers in the winter and spring of 2020.
+Below was the schedule of shows and performers in the winter and spring of 2020.

 As you’ll see, the event takes place most (but not all) Fridays.
-(Note: Show dates, performers and other details are subject to change.)
+(Note: Show dates, performers and other details were subject to change.
+In fact, because of COVID-19, many of the performances were either cancelled entirely or went online.)

 PAST 2020 FNL SHOWS